jasonacox/TinyLLM/chatbot/README.md

-# TinyLLM Web Based Chatbot
+# TinyLLM Web Based Chatbot and Document Manager

 Chatbot: ![Chatbot](https://img.shields.io/docker/pulls/jasonacox/chatbot) DocMan: ![DocMan](https://img.shields.io/docker/pulls/jasonacox/docman)

 The TinyLLM Chatbot is a web based python flask app that allows you to chat with a LLM using the OpenAI API.

 The intent of this project is to build and interact with a locally hosted LLM using consumer grade hardware.
 With the Chatbot, we explore stitching context through conversational threads, rendering responses via realtime token streaming from LLM, and using external data to provide context for the LLM response (Retrieval Augmented Generation).
+With the Document Manager, we explore uploading documents to a Vector Database to use in retrieval augmented generation, allowing our Chatbot to produce answers grounded in knowledge that we provide.

+Below are steps to get the Chatbot and Document Mangager running.

+## Chatbot

 The Chatbot can be launched as a Docker container or via command line.

-## Docker
+### Docker

 ```bash
 # Create placeholder prompts.json